Toxicant-free šŸ› Mattress and Bedding Guide

 BOX SPRINGS/ BED FRAMES

 To prevent mold growth, it’s recommended not to put the mattresses directly on the floor.
-Wood slats are available from companies like soaring heart, or a natural wood frame such as this: https://sleepez.com/products/natural-wood-foundation/.
+Wood slats are available from companies like soaring heart, or a natural wood frame such as this (not an affiliate link).
 I hear Naturepedic might have some options too.
-KD Frames may be another.
+KD Frames is one I’ve bought from.

 A coconut coir pad can also be an option, such as from Avocado brand or the Futon Shop.